CS-DS-125/125book/py4e_rst/06-strings.rst

    >>> print(letter)
    a

-For most people, the first letter of “banana” is “b”, not “a”.
+For most people, the first letter of "banana" is "b", not "a".
 But in Python, the index is an offset from the beginning of the string, and the offset of the first letter is zero.